 In ratings and reviews Yelp for Business offers ads to feature businesses first in Relevant Searches and Competitor Business Pages and incentives such as Yelp Deals or Gift Certificates.
 TripAdvisor offers Sponsored TripAdvisor Custom Content, Pages, Sweepstakes, Advertorials, Maps, Forums and Display Ads.
 Angie’s List offers Magazine Ads, Newsletter Sponsorships and dedicated product and category Emails.

 For social bookmarking StumbleUpon Ads offers Full Page Native Advertising that promotes any content full screen on the network.
 Digg Advertising offers Native Advertising by working with brand partners to display and co-created content to be featured on the platform.
 Buzzfeed Advertise offers “custom content worth sharing” through Custom Social Posts, Video, Promotion and Story Units plus Social Discovery.
+The newest option is Reddit which offers advertisers the ability to boost organic content already shared by fans with promoted posts.

 In social knowledge channels Quora Advertising offers ads that appear below relevant questions as “Promoted by” with a “Learn More” link.
 Ask.fm for Partners offers many options for advertising in Apps, Mobile Web and Desktop.
 Also consider Podcast Advertising which is Sponsoring a Podcast and the host of the show usually reads Promotional Messages for the brand and/or has Special Offers for listeners.